-Most smokers who want to kick the nicotine habit will agree that quitting cold turkey is easier said than done.
-Fortunately, there are ways to cut down smoking gradually.
+Cigarette smokers who want to kick the nicotine habit agree that quitting cold turkey is easier said than done.
+Fortunately, there are ways to cut down smoking cigarettes gradually.

-We’ve also interviewed a public health analyst with the Centers for Disease Control’s Office on Smoking and Health, as well as a doctor who is a research investigator with the Truth Initiative, a public health organization dedicated to making tobacco use a thing of the past.
+We’ve also gathered expert input from a public health analyst with the Centers for Disease Control’s Office on Smoking and Health, as well as a doctor who is a research investigator with the Truth Initiative, a public health organization dedicated to making tobacco use a thing of the past.

-1. Plan a Quit Date Before Cutting Down
+1. Plan a Quit Date Before Cutting Back on Cigarettes

 It’s important to plan a quit date and stick to it because having an actual date to kick the nicotine habit will put you in the right mindset.